zlatozar/study-paip/ch11/Readme.md

 case (b) it is still looking for the first solution.
 So backtracking may serve to find extra solutions to a problem, or to continue the search for a first solution, when a first set of assumptions (i.e. variable bindings) turns out not to lead to a solution.

+**Tip:** Automatic backtracking provides generate-and-test as the basic control flow
+     model.
+This is more general than the strict unidirectional sequential flow of control in conventional languages.

 #### Programming in Prolog